Mastering the Replace Command in Word

 Suppose you need to find any four-letter words starting with “b.”

-1. Open the Replace dialog box using Ctrl + H.
+1. Open the Replace dialog box with Ctrl+H.

 2. Check the “Use wildcards” box.